ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 # Geo-X-data-prep
 Spatial data preparation tools for [Geo-X](https://github.com/ClimateCompatibleGrowth/GeoX) users.
 The Geo-X library requires spatial hexagon files for the area of interest with several spatial parameters attached as an input.
-These scripts are built to assist in creating these input data.
+These scripts are designed to assist in creating these input data.
 They allow users to move from raw data inputs to a Geo-X-ready hexagon input by interfacing with the Global Land Availability of Energy Systems ([GLAES](https://github.com/FZJ-IEK3-VSA/glaes/tree/master/)) and Spatially Integrated Development of Energy and Resources ([SPIDER](https://github.com/carderne/ccg-spider/tree/main)).

 > [!NOTE]
-> Please note that when using this codebase, users will need to modify the filenames and paths included in the scripts should new releases of the suggested data be made or should the user choose to use different/supplementary data sources.
+> Please note that when using this codebase, users will need to modify the filenames and paths included in the scripts if new releases of the suggested data be made or if the user choose to use different/supplementary data sources.
 ___
 ## 1 Installation instructions

 ### 1.1 Clone the repository and submodules
-First, clone the repository and initialise the submodules in one:
+First, clone the repository and initialise the submodules in one step:

 `/your/path % git clone --recurse-submodules https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep.git`